AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/B-L462E-CELL1-TYPE1SC.md

 !!! tip
     LwM2M Server URI, endpoint name and other information can be found in the **Configuration** tab.

-## Anjay Client with FOTA
+## Anjay-freertos-client with FOTA (Firmware update Over the Air)

-Application can be built in basic version according to [Compiling the board](#compiling-the-board) section.
-Here compiling and flashing of extended version of Anjay Client is described.
-This version consists of **Secure Boot** and **Secure Firmware Update**.
+Anjay application can be built in basic version (without FOTA) as described in the [Compiling the board](#compiling-the-board) section.
+In order to use FOTA, a few additional steps needs to be done, e.g. **Secure Boot** and **Secure Firmware Update** compilation.

 The **X-CUBE-SBSFU Secure Boot and Secure Firmware Update** solution allows the update of the STM32 microcontroller built-in program with new firmware versions, adding new features and correcting issues.
 The update process is performed